BambooHR/guardrail/README.md

  ## Limitations

  - Guardrail assumes that all classes and functions are available in all locations.
-It does not check your autoloader or require statements.
+It does not check your autoloader or require statements to confirm that you have actually loaded a source file in any particular context.
  - Guardrail does not conditionally process functions.
-If the function is defined either at the top level or in a function, then it will be indexed and considered as globally available.
+If the function is defined either at the top level or nested in a function, then it will be indexed and considered as globally available.
  - Guardrail relies upon reflection to determine availability of internal PHP methods and functions.
  You will want to run Guardrail in the same environment that your code is expected to run in.
+Note that it is common for command line installs of PHP to use a different config file (and, therefore, different extensions) than the fastcgi/modphp config.
+If you are testing a website, make sure your CLI config loads the same extensions as your server config.
- - Guardrail is capable of doing some simple type inference.
-If your variable is certain to only contain one type of data then that type will be enforced.
+ - Guardrail is capable of doing simple type inference.
+If your variable is certain to only contain one type of data then checks will be enforced on that variable.
 If the variable could contain multiple different values then Guardrail will have to assume you are using the variable correctly.

   ## Requirements

+ - Requires PHP 5.5, Sqlite extension, Gzip extension, and Composer.
+ - The more memory the better.
+Moderately large code bases can use up to 500MB.
- Requires PHP 5.5, Sqlite extension, and composer.
-Runs significantly faster in PHP 7.
+ - Runs significantly faster in PHP 7.

  ## Installation